 Updates are very important and sometimes they don’t go as smoothly as we would like.
 That’s why troubleshooting WordPress updates need to be done as soon as possible.

 However, your website does not need the newest version immediately and in fact, many web developers wait one week to let the bugs get fixed before updating.

 Today, I will demonstrate how to resolve the “Another update in progress” error.

-Why Does the Another Update in Process Error Occur
+Why Does the Another Update in Progress Error Occur?

-How to Resolve the Another Update in Process Error in WordPress
+How to Fix the Another Update in Progress Error in WordPress

 Begin by clicking on Plugins and selecting the Add New option on the left-hand admin panel.